-I have been lucky enough to teach in many different environments; from a large junior school in Essex, to supply teaching in bustling inner-city schools, to quiet valley schools, to one-to-one tuition from my home.
+I have been lucky enough to teach in many different environments; from a large Junior School in Essex, to supply teaching in bustling inner-city schools, to quiet valley schools, to one-to-one tuition from my home.
 All of these experiences have come with the most wonderful rewards.
 I thrive on working with young people, the enthusiasm that they bring to tasks and the wonder that they feel when they learn something new.

 As a young girl, I did very well in Mathematics.
 However, I did not flourish in the subject when I progressed into secondary school.
 It took the skills of a patient and creative teacher to remove the mental block I had created for myself.
-I was inspired to become a teacher, and the love of maths that I had felt in primary school returned, so much so that I did my Bachelor of Education in Mathematics.
+I was inspired to become a teacher, and the love of Maths that I had felt in Primary School returned, so much so that I did my Bachelor of Education in Mathematics.

 I am an avid reader, loving all genres, although I have a particular love for detective stories or period dramas.
 I am lucky enough to live in part of the world that seems to have a castle, manor house or Roman ruin everywhere I look!
 This has fed my love of history, and my family and I are often out exploring or researching historical stories.
 I also love myths and legends and how they can be tied into historical facts.